oracle-livelabs/database-maa/zdm-physical-online-with-backup/prepare-source-db/prepare-source-db.md

    **sudo vi /etc/hosts**

-   Insert source database private IP and FQDN (collected in Lab 3 task 3) to /etc/hosts file and save it.
+   Insert source database private IP and FQDN (collected in Lab 3 task 3 step 2) to /etc/hosts file and save it.

    Below is sample contents of **/etc/hosts** file after modification.